CleverCloud/doc.clever-cloud.com/reference/common-configuration.md

 By default, workers will be restarted if they exit with an error code.
 You can customise this behavior by setting the environment variable `CC_WORKER_RESTART` to one of `always`, `on-failure` (the default) or `no`.

+You can define a delay to restart your worker with the environement variable `CC_WORKER_RESTART_DELAY`, the value is in seconds with a default value of `1`.
+It will apply to all registered workers.

+{{ < alert "warning" > }}
+If the `CC_WORKER_RESTART_DELAY` value is too low and the restart policy is set to `always`, your worker might hit the restart burst limit, which may prevent your worker from being correctly restarted.
+{{ < /alert > }}

+If you want to have a restart delay less than 1 second and expect your script to restart multiple times in a very short time, please let us know on our support.